g00glen00b/dimitri.codes/content/posts/2018-07-31-custom-scalar-types-graphql-apollo/index.md

 featuredImage: "../../images/logos/apollo.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["Apollo", "Express", "GraphQL"]
+excerpt: "GraphQL comes with several types out-of-the-box, but in many cases you probably want to extend those with your own scalar types.
+In this tutorial we'll create our own ISO timestamp based scalar type with Node.js, GraphQL and Apollo."
 ---

 Last time, we created a GraphQL API with Node.js, Express, Mongoose and Apollo.
 However, one of the fields we tried to use was the `createdAt` date.
 Since GraphQL doesn't come with a date-based scalar type, we used a simple `String`.
 However, the result of that is that it calls the [`Date.prototype.toString()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toString) function which returns a string in the following format: `Thu Jan 01 1970 01:00:00 GMT+0100 (CET)`.
 In this tutorial, I'll replace it with an ISO timestamp.